SS Mohawk (1925): Collision

 After evaluating the damage, captain MacKenzie realized the ship was in no danger of sinking and decided to wait for the tide and try to refloat the ship with the aid of tugs and return to New York.
 However, the heavy seas turned Mohawk around with her broadside facing the waves and breakers and early in the evening it was decided to evacuate the passengers.
-By 21:00 all passengers were safely transferred to the US Coast Guard cutter Seminole which was standing by Mohawk while the captain and the crew remained on board the vessel.
+By 21:00 all passengers were safely transferred to the US Coast Guard cutter Seminole which was standing by Mohawk while the captain and the crew remained aboard the ship.
 Due to prevailing fog, the passengers had to spend the night on board Seminole and were then landed by the cutter at St. George by 14:00 the next day.
 By 22:00 Mohawk developed a heavier list and about an hour later her lights went out as her engine room became flooded.

-In order to float the steamer a patch was placed over the hole and water was pumped out and then a layer of ice was created over the canvas using the ship's refrigeration machinery.
+In order to refloat the steamship, a patch was placed over the hole and water was pumped out and then a layer of ice was created over the canvas using the ship's refrigeration machinery.
 Two attempts were made but proved unsuccessful but on the third try Mohawk was successfully refloated in the evening of May 21 during high tide and towed to New York by two wrecking tugs.
 There she unloaded all the remaining cargo and all passenger baggage and proceeded to drydock for evaluation and repairs.
 Mohawk returned to her regular service in late June.